 We might be in the middle of summer, but you know how it is...
 It’s better to be prepared!
 I’ve been working on the autumn collection this summer (in fact I’m still working on it) and today I would like to show you the first piece of this collection - the pattern for a beanie hat.
 This hat is available in all imaginable sizes - you can sew it for a newborn baby or your grandpa.
 I have all children’s, women’s and men’s sizes.
 You can, of course, find detailed photo instructions for this hat in the article below and I also have a new video tutorial for you.
-This hat is very easy to sew - the pattern is suitable even for absolute beginners - and you can do it in five minutes.
+This hat is very easy to sew and you can do it in five minutes.
 Literally.

-You can get this beanie hat pattern in my online store:
+You can get this beanie hat pattern in our online store:

 You can use: